Electric vehicle supply chain: Other components

-EVs have fewer parts than ICEs.
+Electric vehicles motors have fewer parts than internal combustion engines (ICEs).
 On average, a motor for an electric car has about 20 moving parts, but a comparable ICE would have 200 or more.

 Some electric vehicles motors are permanent magnet motors that require rare-earth elements such as neodymium and dysprosium.
 Production of these materials is also dominated by China and poses environmental problems.
 An alternative motor is the AC induction motor, which does not use these minerals but requires additional copper.

 These components also contribute to the environmental justice issues caused by the extraction of cobalt and other mineral resources, just as batteries do.
 Radioactive dust and mine sewage from mining for these resources contribute to environmental impacts.
 Another aspect of the pipeline, metal refining, contributes to the environmental impacts through production of electrolytes, electricity consumption, and used cathodes.
 Used Cathodes amplify the toxicity of marine ecosystems by the leaching of heavy metals during the smelting process.
 The result of cobalt presence in the soil is its accumulation in plants, and their fruits.
 High cobalt amounts accumulate in the rest of the food chain, reaching land and air animals.
 Effects of excess cobalt include lower animal weight gain and a higher birth mortality.

-Electric vehicles require more semiconductors than internal combustion engines (ICEs).
+Electric vehicles require more semiconductors than internal combustion engines.
 Taiwan is the world's largest producer of semiconductors.